myresumesite/sales/src/content/pages/index.md

 secondaryImage: /assets/default-user.webp
 underlayImage: /assets/IMG_1019.webp
 profText: Descriptive paragraph describing your talents and hightlighting your skills and overall experience in the field.
+ <br /><br /> Another descriptive paragraph highlighting what your page is about.
 addressText: Any Town, USA
 portfolio:
   openText: ""